imaranresearch/LAMMPS-SPHERHARM/_build/html/_sources/Sections/4_fix_nve_sh.rst.txt

 .. code-block:: LAMMPS

+   fix 1 all nve/bpm/sphere
-   fix 1 all nve/sh
+   fix 1 all nve/bpm/sphere disc

 Description
 """""""""""

-Perform constant NVE integration to update position, velocity, angular velocity, and quaternion orientation for spherical harmonic particles in the group each timestep.
+Perform constant NVE integration to update position, velocity, angular velocity, and quaternion orientation for finite-size spherical particles in the group each timestep.
 V is volume; E is energy.
 This creates a system trajectory consistent with the microcanonical ensemble.

 This fix differs from the :doc:`fix nve <fix_nve>` command, which assumes point particles and only updates their position and velocity.
-It also differs from the :doc:`fix nve/bpm/sphere <fix_nve_bpm_sphere>`
+It also differs from the :doc:`fix nve/sphere <fix_nve_sphere>`
-command which assumes only finite-size spherical particles.
+command which assumes finite-size spheroid particles which do not store a quaternion.
+It thus does not update a particle's orientation or quaternion.

+If the *disc* keyword is used, then each particle is treated as a 2d disc (circle) instead of as a sphere.
+This is only possible for 2d simulations, as defined by the :doc:`dimension <dimension>` keyword.
+The only difference between discs and spheres in this context is their moment of inertia, as used in the time integration.

 ----------